As a guitarist, one of the most frustrating things to deal with is the unpleasant smell that old guitar strings can develop over time.

-While everyone has their preferences when it comes to strings, coated guitar strings may be helpful for you.
+While everyone has their preferences regarding strings, coated guitar strings may be helpful for you.

 Coated strings are corrosion-resistant, and the coating can slow down their degradation, which is one of the main reasons guitar strings start smelling bad.

-These strings can be pricier than your regular ones, though, so if you already have a brand you like, you can easily just use those, but just be diligent about preventing the smell by following the tips mentioned earlier.
+These strings can be pricier than your regular ones, though, so if you already have a brand you like, you can easily use those but just be diligent about preventing the smell by following the tips mentioned earlier.